 Less severe eye infections can resolve on their own but antibiotic treatment can be used to quickly and successfully send the symptoms into remission.
 The infection does not normally cause any lasting health problems but it can spread to other parts of the body if left untreated.

-Azyter antibiotic eye drops, manufactured by Thea, offer a twice daily, three-day course to kill the bacteria that causes the infection.
-Upon application the eye drops work to stop the bacterial cells from creating a vital protein used in their reproduction.
+Upon application, antibiotic eye drops work to stop the bacterial cells from creating a vital protein used in their reproduction.
 Once the germ cells are lacking in this protein, the body’s natural immune system is given the opportunity to infiltrate the bacterial cells and kill them off.